Level-set topology optimisation with unfitted finite elements and automatic shape differentiation: Examples

 \subsubsection{Results}

 To solve the optimisation problem in Equation \eqref{eqn: fsi opt prob} we again use the augmented Lagrangian method.
 In addition, we generate an unstructured symplectic background triangulation with refinement in the region around the non-designable region to improve accuracy of the solutions near the interface of the elastic structure.
+The non-refined region has a maximum element size of 0.05 while the refined region has a maximum element size of 0.015.
 In addition, we use symmetry to halve the computational domain.
 As a result, the background triangulation has roughly 824K elements and 129K nodes.
 We partition the background triangulation into 48 parts and solve the optimisation problem in a memory-distributed framework using 48 processors.
 We use SuperLU\_DIST \cite{Demmel_Gilbert_Li_1999,Li_Demmel_2003,Li_Lin_Liu_Sao_2023} to solve all linear systems in parallel.

 Figure \ref{fig: FSI results} show visualisations of the initial structure, intermediate structures, and the final structure, while Figure \ref{fig: FSI iteration history} gives the iteration history of the objective and volume constraint.
+The average iteration time is approximately 8.5 minutes.
+As with the previous example, this could be significantly improved in future by using scalable iterative solvers and the number of iterations required to reach convergence could be reduced by using a more advanced optimiser.

 These results demonstrate that automatic shape differentiation for unfitted discretisations can be used to solve more complicated multi-physics problems, thereby avoiding the difficult and error-prone calculation of shape derivatives.
 In addition, the unfitted finite element allows us to accurately represent the boundary condition for the flow field.